-James graduated from the University of Oxford with a Master’s in Physics, specialising in condensed matter physics, and atmospheric physics.
-His research project was in applied superconductivity in which James built and investigated a partially superconducting transformer.
-This involved winding a secondary coil from a high-temperature superconducting material for coupling with an ordinary copper primary coil.
+James graduated from the University of Oxford with a Master’s degree in physics, specialising in condensed matter physics and atmospheric physics.
+His research project in the field of condensed matter physics involved building and investigating the performance of a partially superconducting transformer.